LoFP LoFP / elastic

 consider adding exceptions to this rule to filter false positives if the mfa factors for okta user accounts are regularly reset in your organization.

-consider adding exceptions to this rule to filter false positives if your organization's okta applications are regularly modified and the behavior is expected.
+consider adding exceptions to this rule to filter false positives if your organization's okta applications are regularly deleted and the behavior is expected.

 controller service accounts aren't normally assigned to running pods, this is abnormal behavior with very few legitimate use-cases and should result in very few false positives.